RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ## Configurations <a name="settings" />
 ### Setting up your Google reCAPTCHA details in config file

-Please register all details in config for site_key and secret_key.
+Please register all details in config for host_name, site_key, secret_key and site_verify_url.

 Specify your Score threshold and action in 'setting', e.g.
 ``` php